Claim: A few drops of Visine brand eye drops taken internally will cause diarrhea.

 case of the trots, there's no documented evidence the producthas that effect.
 Of all the Visine poisoning cases studied by medical observers, we found none that mentioned diarrheal output brought about by the drug.

 Yet if Visine doesn't cause diarrhea, it has done things far more terrible.
 Drinking it can (and has) caused severe depression of the central nervous system.
 In 1996, a two-year-old child who ingested at most 2 to3 mL of Visine eye drops became dangerously lethargic and unresponsive to every stimulus except deep pain.
 Thanks to prompt medical attention the child recovered, but not before enduring intubation and two days' worth of mechanically-assisted breathing.
+In June 2014, a 22-year-old woman named Samantha Elizabeth Unger was arrested in Thurmont, Maryland, and charged with aggravated assault and endangering the welfare of children.
+According to police, Unger confessed to poisoning her 3-year-old son by putting Visine in his water bottle and juice bottle (the boy was hospitalized several times but survived) and also causing her 1-year-old son to fall ill when he accidentally consumed the poisoned drinks she had made for his brother.

 Medical literature reports other cases of small children brought to the brink of crisis by ingestion of tiny amounts of over-the-counter eye drops.
 The danger is real, and parents are well advised to keep eye drops away from children.